 Sudden increases in voltage in a residential building's electrical system are unfortunately common, and most people take precautions to prevent these surges from damaging precision equipment such as computers, charging cell phones, and entertainment systems.
 But not all defenses against surges are equal, and the store-bought power strip isn't the final answer to surge protection.
 We recommend that you consider the installation of a whole-house surge protector.
 Your electrical system and all your valuable equipment will thank you for it!

 Only call on licensed electricians for installation of whole-house surge protectors.
 Pezz Electrical Services, LLC will see that you receive the best work, and back it up with guarantees.
-We have a long history of quality electrical installations, repairs, and maintenance in Central New Jersey and Hillsborough: we've been generating safety and comfort for more than two decades!
+We have a long history of quality electrical installations, repairs, and maintenance in Central New Jersey, Somerville and Hillsborough: we've been generating safety and comfort for more than two decades!

 "But I have power strips.
 Aren't those enough?"
 Plenty of people say this when they hear about whole-house surge protection.
 The truth is that power strips are one of the defenses against voltage surges, but they are only one line of defense.
 There are types of voltage surges that power strips are ineffective against, such as the immense electrical load that a lightning strike or major power plant accident can send through the lines.